6 Tips You Must Follow

-To log in to your WordPress site, you should always use 2-step verification.
-However, if this is too much ‘friction’ for you, here’s 6 steps.
+Always use 2-step verification to log in to your WordPress site.
+If this is too much ‘friction’ for you, at least follows these 6 steps.
 They won’t stop the determined hacker, but it will add significant protection.

 1. Avoid Weak Usernames

-Never use the default “admin” username!
+Never use the default “admin” or the name of the website as a username!
 It’s scary how many do.
+Hackers try these options first.

 2. Avoid Weak Passwords